Save Money for your business by reducing your fleet insurance cost

 2. Enforce minimum standards for driving

-Good drivers cause fewer accidents – and that, of course, leads to lower premiums.
+Good drivers cause fewer accidents – and that, of course, leads to lower insurance premiums.

 Nearly 90% of motorists would not tell their employer if they received points on their licence – RAC Insurance research.